Tips for Choosing the Right Lash Extension Length

 TIP 2 | LASH LENGTH OR LASH FULLNESS?

-GET YOUR CLIENT'S PREFERENCE
+GET YOUR CLIENT'S PREFERENCE.

 Determine whether your client prefers length or fullness.
-I love to use the example of flowers in a vase.
+We love to use the example of flowers in a vase.
 When flower stems are long, they stick out of the mouth of the vase, and there is a lot of space in between each flower, so they look more sparse.
 But, when you cut the stems, the gaps disappear, and the flowers bunch up closer together making the same amount of flowers look fuller.
 Lashes work the same way.
 The longer the extensions, the more sparse they can potentially look.
 The closer we stay to a client's natural lash length will make the lash line appear fuller.
 If your client prefers fullness, explain that to create fullness, especially with classic lash application, since we are limited to the number of natural lashes they have, we must use shorter lashes.

 TIP 3 | EYELASH LENGTHENING

-MORE LENGTH MAY MEAN THINNER LASHES
+MORE LENGTH MAY MEAN THINNER LASHES.

 If you're going to go up in length, consider choosing to going down in diameter.
 A thinner extension will make up for the added length by reducing the weight.
 This is when knowing advanced volume techniques will come in handy as you can make fans with smaller diameter lashes that can be used to create various looks.
 Keep in mind, when using lashes that are longer than 3mm past the natural lash, you run the risk of twisting and breaking the natural lash as it grows out.
 Make sure those length-loving babes are in at least every two weeks for their fills to replace grown-out extensions with new extensions at the base of the natural lash before they grow out too long.